refi64/nana/docs/qPCR4vir.doxygen/Doxigen-source/02-Getting Started.md

 used for registering an event handler.
 The above code makes a click event for the `form` object.
 When the user clicks the body of the form, Nana is responsible for invoking the function `foo()` registered as a handler of the specified event.
-Additionally, the function `foo()` can be specified with a parameter of type `const nana::gui::eventinfo&` to receive the information of the event.
+Additionally, the function `foo()` can be specified with a parameter of type `const nana::eventinfo&` to receive the information of the event.
 The details of eventinfo are described in section 6.2.

 The make_event() returns a handle of event handler if the registration is successful.
-The type of the return value is nana::gui::event_handle.
+The type of the return value is nana::event_handle.
 With the handle, we can delete the event handler manually.
 For example:

 	event_handle handle = fm.make_event<events::click>(foo);
 	fm.umake_event(handle);